AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

 .. image:: gnat_studio/welcome_to_gnat_studio.jpg

 ------------------------------------
-Integrated with GNAT Project Files
+Integrated With GNAT Project Files
 ------------------------------------

 + Graphically presents what the project file specifies